TTTTMMMM/chairLocations/README.md

 Costs appear to be dominated by reads/writes, so estimate $71 + $118 = **\$189** per year, since storage costs are negligible.

+This estimate may be high.
+See [this example](https://firebase.google.com/docs/firestore/billing-example) for better estimate, which include free monthly quotas factored in.

 ---